jiahao42/MIT-JOS/lab1/articles/lab1-exercise8.md

 * console.c

 First, let's focus on `General device-independent console code` starts from line 376 in `console.c`, because this is much better to understand without too much detail with the hardwares.
-A struct is used to represent the console:
+A struct is used to represent the circular input buffer of console:

 ```C
 #define CONSBUFSIZE 512